Ottawa Nationals, Toronto Toros, Birmingham Bulls, World Hockey Association (WHA)

 History

-By early February 1973, the Nationals were playing down to everyone's expectations, sporting a 19-31-4 record and a tight hold on last place.
-Attendance was growing but still very low, and in January, the team was nearly sold to Marv Fishman, who would have uprooted the team immediately to Milwaukee, Wisconsin.
-The deal fell through and the team stayed in Ottawa, facing an even more skeptical audience.
 At this low point of the season, the team caught fire.
-The Nats won 16 of their next 22 games to vault into a playoff berth, and for the first time, had developed a small but devoted following of fans in the Canadian Capital.
-Wayne Carleton led scorers with 42 goals and 91 points, Gavin Kirk was the best of the no-name rookies with 28 goals and 68 points, while Gilles Gratton won 25 games in goal.
+The Nats won 16 of their next 22 games to vault into a playoff berth, and for the first time, had developed a devoted following.
+At season's end, Wayne Carleton led scorers with 42 goals and 91 points, Gavin Kirk was the best of the no-name rookies with 28 goals and 68 points, while Gilles Gratton won 25 games in goal.

-While the public may have shown some belated affection for the Nationals, the city's government, and the group that controlled the lease on the Civic Centre and the arena, did not.
-The city demanded another full payment of $100,000 on March 15, 1973 to secure dates for the following season, a steep sum that Michel and Trbovich weren't willing to pay.
-Particularly troubling to the owners was that while the Nationals could play out their 1972-73 home schedule at the Civic Centre, there was no guarantee they could play their home playoff games there unless they paid the money for the next season.
-Viewing this as a strong-arm tactic, Trbovich sent Michel down to Toronto to aggressively work a deal with the Maple Leaf Gardens, at the very least for its possible 1973 playoff dates.
-A deal was struck (helped by the fact the Maple Leafs missed the 1973 playoffs), and the team (now referred to as the Ontario Nationals in the program) played its two home playoff games in Toronto.
-Almost immediately, the team was sold to John F. Bassett Jr, heading a group of over 20 investors.
-The team was relocated to Toronto in May 1973 and renamed the Toros.
+Particularly troubling was that while the Nationals could play out their 1972-73 home schedule at the Civic Centre, there was no guarantee they could play their home playoff games there unless they paid the money for the next season.
+Viewing this as a strong-arm tactic, Trbovich sent Michel to Toronto to work a deal with the Maple Leaf Gardens, at the very least for its possible 1973 playoff dates.

 Bassett housed the Toros at the University of Toronto's Varsity Arena during 1973-74, with selected games in Ottawa.
-More significantly, Bassett sought underage Junior players (younger than 20 years of age), signing them to small but attractive contracts and circumventing the league's selfimposed age restrictions.
+More significantly, Bassett sought underage Junior players (younger than 20 years of age), signing them to small but attractive contracts and circumventing the league's self-imposed age restrictions.
 Bassett was unapologetic, reasoning that if an 18-year old man can vote and fight in wars, he can play hockey professionally.
 In 1973, he signed Wayne Dillon, who scored 30 goals for the 1973-74 Toros.
 Vet Wayne Carleton led with 37 goals, and seven other Toros scored at least 20 goals.
 The Toros finished second in the Eastern Division, lasting two rounds in the 1974 Playoffs.

 The 1974-75 Toros added Frank Mahovlich and his 500 NHL career goals, 1972 Summit Series hero Paul Henderson, Czech defector Vaclav "Big Ned" Nedomansky, and youngster Pat Hickey to the attack, and the Toros finished second again, winning 43 games.
 Tom Simpson, an original National from 1972, broke through with 52 goals.
-Unfortunately, the Toros lasted just a single round in the 1975 Playoffs, bumped by San Diego.
+Unfortunately, the Toros lasted just a single round in the 1975 Playoffs, cast aside by San Diego.
 Toronto fans had "embraced" the team on a conditional basis, certainly not ready to abandon the Maple Leafs quite yet.
 Attendance for the Toros, now playing at the Maple Leaf Gardens, was above 10,000 per game, but the per-game rental fee demanded by Ballard was one of the highest in the league.

 The bottom fell out from beneath the team in 1975-76.
 Despite the addition of rookie Mark Napier and former Leaf hero Bobby Baun as coach, the Toros lost 52 games and endured a league-record 17-game winless streak, which cost Baun his job.
 The offense was healthy, scoring 335 goals, but a team-wide lack of interest to back-check or play actual defense meant that 398 opponent pucks found the back of the Toronto net.
 Whatever support Toronto fans had for the Toros had evaporated.
 Bassett already sensed this, and seeking to get out from under Ballard's control, had already started looking for a new home for his team.

-Bassett had his eye on the southeast United States.
-He previously had business interests in Florida and had briefly owned the Memphis Southmen of the World Football League.
-He saw potential in this region where others did not.
-In June 1976, he moved his team to Birmingham, Alabama, rebranding the team as the Bulls.
 The 1976-77 Bulls were essentially the same team that had left Toronto a few months earlier.
 The Bulls gave up lots of goals and won about a third of their games.
 Vaclav Nedomansky scored 36 goals, and Mark Napier put in 60.
 A mid-season coaching change (Gilles Leger went back to the general manager role, replaced by Pat Kelly) gave the Bulls some life, but at season's end, the Bulls were still in last place in the Eastern Division, out of the playoffs again.

-Over a period of a few days in November 1977, the Bulls unloaded their top scorers in return for players with more colorful backgrounds.
-Vaclav Nedomansky and Tim Sheehy were sent to Detroit of the NHL in return for the rights to Dave "Killer" Hanson and Steve "Mental Case" Durbano.
-Frank "Seldom" Beaton signed as a free agent, joining carry-over Gilles "Bad News" Bilodeau.
-As their nicknames indicate, they were not known for playmaking.
-The Bulls now had a new identity: a team more than willing to hit, fight and brawl.
+The Bulls had a new identity: a team willing to hit, fight and brawl.
 The top four penalty-minute totals were occupied by Bulls players, and bench-clearing brawls were not uncommon.
 The Bulls were now the villains of the league ... but they were also winning more often too.
 In one of their first games together, the new-look Bulls destroyed Cincinnati by a 12-2 score, a game in which coach Sonmor started his tough guys to take the opening face-off.
 Predictably, a line brawl broke out at the 24-second mark, but the message was clear: these are the new Bulls, and beware.
-The team now had life, and led by Linseman's 76 points, Paul Henderson's 37 goals and John Garrett's 24 wins in nets, the Bulls were able to fight and intimidate their way to 36 wins and a playoff spot.
-They were quickly bumped by Winnipeg in the first round of the 1978 Playoffs, featuring a famous "fight" in the first game in which Dave Hanson inadvertently yanked off Bobby Hull's hairpiece during the scuffle.
-Hull would play the rest of the game wearing a helmet, with Hanson seeking his forgiveness.

-Merger negotiations failed to produce results in 1978, and the Bulls again convened for the 1978-79 season.
-Linseman and Langway had now graduated to the NHL, and goaltender John Garrett had signed with New England.
-To augment the roster, Bassett unabashedly raided the Juniors for six top-level players, collectively known as the Baby Bulls.
 Led by teenagers Rick Vaive, Michel Goulet, Louis Sleigher, Rob Ramage, Gaston Gingras and Pat Riggin, and their dependable veterans including Paul Henderson and goaltender Ernie Wakely, the 1978-79 Bulls played well, but not well enough to secure a playoff berth.
 Coached by legendary minor-league fighter John Brophy, the Bulls played hard but with restraint, not engaging in all-out brawls as in the previous season.
 Still, Vaive led the league in penalty minutes with 248, and Dave Hanson was fourth with 212.
 However, the fate of the Bulls was sealed in March 1979, when the NHL agreed to absorb four of the WHA teams the following season.
 The Bulls were not part of the merger, and were folded at the season's close, one of just five teams to endure for the entire seven-year run of the WHA.

 Although the Bulls never had a winning record, their legacy lived on for many years, as many of the teenagers who once skated for Birmingham went on to illustrious careers in the NHL.
 Ken Linseman played many seasons in Philadelphia and later with Edmonton, winning the Stanley Cup in 1984.
 Rob Ramage would play for many teams, retiring in 1994 and the only former WHA player to play with a 1990s-era expansion team.
 Rick Vaive would score 50 goals in three successive seasons for Toronto in the 1980s, and a total of 441 goals in his NHL career.
 Gaston Gingras, Pat Riggin and Craig Hartsburg would all have lengthy and productive careers in the NHL.